-2021 Series F-3 Bonds
+2021 Series L Bonds

-Under the terms of the 2021 Series F-3 Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2021 Series F-3 Bonds shall equal, as of any date of calculation, an amount equal to 3%\ of the principal amount of the Outstanding 2021 Series F-3 Bonds.
-The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2021 Series F-3 Bonds with [funds held under the General Resolution and other available monies of the Corporation].
+Under the terms of the 2021 Series L Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2021 Series L Bonds shall equal, as of any date of calculation, an amount equal to 3% of the principal amount of the Outstanding 2021 Series L Bonds.
+The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2021 Series L Bonds with other available monies of the Corporation.

-2021 Series G Bonds
+2021 Series M Bonds

-Under the terms of the 2021 Series G Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2021 Series G Bonds shall initially equal zero dollars (\$0).
-Subject to the delivery of a Cash Flow Statement, the Debt Service Reserve Account Requirement may be amended when a 2021 Series G Mortgage Loan is made based on the Supplemental Security and Subsidy Program applicable to such 2021 Series G Mortgage Loan and related 2021 Series G Development.
+Under the terms of the 2021 Series M Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2021 Series M Bonds shall initially equal zero dollars (\$0).
+Subject to the delivery of a Cash Flow Statement, the Debt Service Reserve Account Requirement may be amended when a 2021 Series M Mortgage Loan is made based on the Supplemental Security and Subsidy Program applicable to such 2021 Series M Mortgage Loan and related 2021 Series M Development.